Letterboxd: Founding

-In September 2023, Canadian investment company Tiny acquired a 60% majority stake in Letterboxd, valuing the company at around $50–60 million.
-Buchanan and von Randow continue to lead the company.
+In September 2023, a fund managed by Canadian investment company Tiny acquired a 60% majority stake in Letterboxd, valuing the company at around $50 to $60 million.
+Buchanan and von Randow continue to lead the company as CEO and CTO, each retaining a 20% ownership stake.
+Buchanan said at the time that the deal would leave "very little else" changed about how the platform operated.

-Upon its acquisition, Letterboxd concurrently announced that it intended to add television shows to the site.
-(Due to Letterboxd's reliance on outside vendor The Movie Database for its list of extant films, limited-run series and a small number of recurring series have been loggable on the site for years.)
-Buchanan acknowledged that the decision to add TV shows has been met with some controversy by the Letterboxd community, but assured users that the introduction of television to the platform will not disrupt the existing user experience.
+Upon its acquisition, Letterboxd concurrently announced plans to add television shows to the platform.
+Due to Letterboxd's reliance on The Movie Database for its film data, limited-run series and a small number of recurring series had been loggable on the site for years.
+Buchanan acknowledged that the decision to add TV shows was met with some controversy by the Letterboxd community, but assured users that the introduction of television to the platform would not disrupt the existing user experience.

+In April 2026, Semafor reported that Tiny was seeking a buyer for its 60% stake in Letterboxd.
+A campaign to buy the stake through a public benefit corporation launched in May 2026.
+In July 2026, it was reported that several parties—including Netflix, Sony Pictures Entertainment, Paramount Skydance, Versant, internet entrepreneur and investor Alexis Ohanian, and equity companies TPG and Redbird—were in early talks to purchase Letterboxd.

 Growth

-In May 2017 (six years after launch), Letterboxd users collectively logged their 100 millionth film; they reached the 1 billion mark on 19 July 2022.
-As of 23 March 2025, users have logged over 498 movies at least one million times each (the oldest being Disney's Snow White and the Seven Dwarfs), and 70 movies at least three million times each.
-In February 2025, Barbie became the first film to be logged five million times on the platform.

-Letterboxd's userbase swelled during the COVID-19 pandemic.
-Its user count rose from 1.8 million in March 2020 to 3 million in January 2021, 4.1 million in December of that year, 10 million in September 2023, 12 million in February 2024, 14 million four months later in June, and 17 million by the end of 2024.
-In September 2020, film critic Scott Tobias called Letterboxd "the safest space for film discussion we've got."
-Once movie theaters reopened, arthouse and classic film organizations like the American Cinematheque reported that Letterboxd helped drive younger filmgoers to visit their programs.
+Letterboxd's membership grew significantly during the COVID-19 pandemic and accelerated in subsequent years.
+Its member count rose from 1.8 million in 2020 to 3 million in January 2021, 10 million in September 2023, 12 million in February 2024, 15 million four months later in June, and 17 million by the end of 2024.
+Ten million new members joined between January 2025 and January 2026, bringing total membership to over 30 million as of July 2026.

+In May 2017, Letterboxd members collectively logged their 100 millionth film; they reached the 1 billion mark on July 19, 2022.
+In 2025, members logged 898.5 million films (+28% on 2024), wrote 143.6 million reviews (+49% on 2024), cast 672.5 million ratings (+36% on 2024), and created 12.9 million lists (+88% on 2024).

+As of May 2026, members had logged over 750 movies at least one million times each—the oldest being Disney's Snow White and the Seven Dwarfs (1937)—and over 160 movies at least three million times each.
+In February 2025, Barbie (2023) became the first film to be logged five million times on the platform.

-Six films have held the title of highest-rated narrative feature on Letterboxd: The Godfather, Parasite, Everything Everywhere All at Once, Come and See, Spider-Man: Across the Spider-Verse, and Harakiri.
-As of August 2025, Harakiri is the current title-holder.
+Six films have held the title of highest-rated narrative feature on Letterboxd: The Godfather (1972), Parasite (2019), Everything Everywhere All at Once (2022), Come and See (1985), Spider-Man: Across the Spider-Verse (2023), and Harakiri (1962).
+As of July 2026, Harakiri is the current title-holder.
+Letterboxd has an Official Lists HQ where members can track how films are performing on the platform.